Tools we use - 2016 edition

 Visual Studio Extensions

-- Cyotek Add Projects - a simple extension I created that I use pretty much any time I create a new solution to add references to my standard source code libraries.
-Saves me time and key presses, which is good enough for me!
+- Cyotek Add Projects - a simple extension I created that I use pretty much any time I create a new solution to add references to my standard source code libraries (at least until I finish converting them into Nuget packages)

-- File Nesting - allows you to easily nest files, great for TypeScript
+- File Nesting - allows you to easily nest (or unnest!) files, great for TypeScript or T4 templates

 - Open Command Line - easily open command prompts, PowerShell prompts, or other tools to your project / solution directories